writing

 -

-from screen to stage: a review of Stranger Things: The First Shadow
+a review of Stranger Things: The First Shadow

 reviewing the theatrical spectacle and hidden depths of Stranger Things: The First Shadow.
 I’m a very big fan of Stranger Things.
 When I say “fan,” I don’t necessarily mean it in just the fun, fictional character–obsessed way, but in the… Continue reading